Planning-nl/vue3-i18n/README.md

 ## Features

-### i18n
+### Translations

 You can define translations in a nested object.
-Entries can either be objects (for grouping) or translatable items.
+You then feed this translations object to the `i18n` function, which produces a translator object. `i18n` expects a nested object with entries that can either be translatable items or other objects (for grouping).

 Translatable items can be created using the `l` shortcut function.
 It accepts a plain object with translated values, keyed by locale.